yurabid/GPE-MATLAB/README.md

 - GPEtaskSpinor -- same as GPEtask but for two-component coherently coupled condensates.
 The coherent coupling can be space-dependent and complex, allowing to simulate spin-orbit-coupled systems.

+- GPPEtask -- Solver for Gross-Pitaevskii-Poisson system of equations

+- GPPEbartask -- Solver for Gross-Pitaevskii-Poisson system of equations + self-consistent calculation of Newtonian dynamics of an external particle gravitationally interacting with the condensate.

 ### Basic usage example:
 ```matlab